bartificer/programming-by-stealth/docs/pbs51.md

 The first step is to update the constructor so it performs the following two tasks:

 1. Stores a set of states in a private instance variable named `._cellStates`.
-These states can come from the user via the `cellStates` key in the `opts` argument, or, a default set of _Alive_ and _Dead_ can be used.
+These states can come from the user via the `cellStates` key in the `opts` argument or a default set of _Alive_ and _Dead_ can be used.
-2. Builds a matching looking table named `._statesByValue`.
+2. Builds a matching lookup table named `._statesByValue`.

 Below is my updated constructor with the changes highlighted: